pupil-labs/pupil-docs/src/core/diy/README.md

 ## Getting all the parts

-The 3d-printed headset is the centerpiece of the Pupil mobile eye tracker.
+The 3d-printed headset is the centerpiece of the Pupil core wearable eye tracker.
-You can buy it from the Pupil Labs team through the [Pupil shapeways store](http://www.shapeways.com/shops/pupil_store).
+You can buy it from Pupil Labs through the [Pupil shapeways store](http://www.shapeways.com/shops/pupil_store).
 The price for the headset is part production cost and part support to the pupil development team.
 This enables us to give you support and continue to work on the project.

 All other parts of the Pupil DIY kit have been specifically selected with availability and affordability in mind.